ytan48/STAT107-Projects/README.md

 - #### **Project 2: Stock Analysis & Undervalued Stock Detection**
 Conducted data analysis on a dataset of major companies’ stocks, including price, earnings, market cap, and other financial metrics.
 Applied statistical and machine learning techniques to identify potentially undervalued stocks.
 Implemented:
-  - Data Exploration & Cleaning – Loaded and prepared stock dataset from Kaggle for analysis.
+  - Data Exploration & Cleaning – Loaded and prepared the stock dataset from Kaggle for analysis.
   - Descriptive Statistics – Calculated mean, median, standard deviation, range, and interquartile range for price, earnings/share, and market cap to assess financial health.
-  - Data Visualization – Plotted top companies by market cap and cheapest stocks by P/E ratio to highlight potential investment opportunities.
+  - Data Visualization – Plotted the top companies by market cap and the cheapest stocks by P/E ratio to highlight potential investment opportunities.
   - Correlation Analysis – Identified relationships between price, earnings, and market cap to understand valuation trends.
   - Linear Regression Modeling – Predicted stock prices using dividend yield and earnings/share; flagged stocks with actual prices far below predicted as undervalued.
   - Hypothesis Testing – Applied t-tests to determine if undervalued stocks differ significantly in dividend yield or earnings/share compared to others.